quintilesims/layer0/docs-src/docs/setup/install.md

 This will send a backup of your Layer0 instance's configuration and state to S3.
 These files can be grabbed later using the **pull** command.

-!!! note Using a Private Docker Registry
+!!! note "Using a Private Docker Registry"
     **The procedures in this section are optional, but are highly recommended for production use.**

 If you require authentication to a private Docker registry, you will need a Docker configuration file present on your machine with access to private repositories (typically located at `~/.docker/config.json`).